osteele/liquid/README.md

 Other differences, that might not change:

 * This implementation is probably more liberal in where it accepts parentheses.
-* Two hashes with the same keys and values, or two drops that return deeply equal hashes, are equal for purposes of `uniq`.
-I don't know if it's practical to fix this.

 ## Install